nwsw/nwcplugin-api/api/nwc.ntnidx.md

  - **noteOrRest**
    <br>This matches any note or rest item, including grace notes.

+ - **noteRestBar**
+   <br>This matches any note, rest, or bar item, including grace notes and multi-measure rests.

  - **noteAt**, #NotePosition
    <br>This matches any item that contains a note at the designated NotePosition.